sam1360/RPI_Bluetooth_Morse_Code/README.txt

 This application executes using two separate programs: send and receive.
-Before compiling the code, both the receiving and sending Raspberry Pi 3 must install the required libraries with the following command:
+Before compiling the code, both the receiving and sending Raspberry Pi 3 must install the required Bluetooth libraries with the following command:

                  sudo apt-get install bluez libbluetooth-dev